 The final film released in Fox’s X-Men franchise is 2019’s Dark Phoenix, a surprisingly dull addition considering the subject.
 Like The Last Stand, this later film tries and fails to give a satisfying adaptation of Marvel Comics’ Dark Phoenix Saga, which sees Jean Grey (Sophie Turner) transformed into a being of godlike power.
 The film’s production seemed doomed with Bryan Singer’s ousting from the film, extensive reshoots, and Disney’s acquisition of Fox.
 Considering the years put into the series and the incredible creative talent involved in the X-Men franchise — not to mention the expectations of fans — Dark Phoenix is a shamefully poor conclusion.

-With how much Wade Wilson (Ryan Reynolds) happily smashes through the fourth wall on a regular basis, it’s tricky placing his films in order with the rest of the X-Men flicks.
-Arguing for it to be placed here or there for logical reasons feels counterintuitive, but it’s the best we can do.
+The rate at which Wade Wilson (Ryan Reynolds) regularly smashes through the fourth wall, placing his films in order with the rest of the X-Men flicks is a challenge.
+Using logic to argue that it should be placed here or there feels counterintuitive, but it’s the best we could do.
 Deadpool comes after the disappointing Dark Phoenix largely because of the era in which the respective films take place.
-Dark Phoenix is set in the ’90s while Deadpool‘s many pop culture references place it firmly in the 2010s.
-With exciting and often gory action along with irreverent and edgy humor, Deadpool has the added advantage of being a refreshing change after a pair of ho-hum X-Men flicks.
+Dark Phoenix is set in the ’90s, while Deadpool‘s many pop culture references place it firmly in the 2010s.
+Deadpool combines exciting and often gory action with irreverent and edgy humor, making it a refreshing change after a pair of ho-hum X-Men flicks.

 This is the toughest choice we’ve had to make in the X-Men order.
-With Wade Wilson’s hilarious references to the tragic climax of Logan in 2018’s Deadpool 2, it’s understandable if you think Hugh Jackman’s final film as Wolverine should come first.
-But for our tastes — considering the emotional power of Logan — Deadpool 2 simply can’t be the last film in an X-Men marathon.
-Fans might point out the brief appearance of almost the entire X-Men roster during Wade’s time as an X-Men trainee should somehow put this film even earlier, but we urge you to not take that hilarious cameo too seriously (unless you likewise want to ask why it is that none of the characters look like they’ve aged three decades since Apocalypse).
+2018’s Deadpool 2 sees Wade Wilson making hilarious references to the tragic climax of Logan, so it’s understandable if you think Hugh Jackman’s final film as Wolverine should come first.
+But in our opinion — considering the emotional power of Logan — Deadpool 2 simply can’t be the last film in an X-Men marathon.
+Fans might point out the brief appearance of almost the entire X-Men roster during Wade’s time as an X-Men trainee should bump this film up even higher, but we urge you to not take that hilarious cameo too seriously.
+(Besides, you might want to ask why it is that none of the characters look like they’ve aged three decades since Apocalypse).

-Logan is a perfect example of what makes putting these superhero films in order such a confusing affair.
+Logan is a perfect example of why it’s so confusing trying to put these superhero films in order.
 It takes place in the not-too-distant future, when most of the mutants are dead, Professor X is dying of Alzheimer’s, and the adamantium in Logan’s body is killing him.
-There’s no clear way to know what timeline this is taking place in.
-Regardless, it doesn’t matter because it’s unquestionably the best of the X-Men films.
-Much was made of Logan‘s R-rating upon its release, but much more relevant than how much violence is in the film or whether or not Professor X is allowed to drop f-bombs is the emotional places these former superheroes are allowed to go.
+There’s no clear way to know what timeline this is taking place in, but it doesn’t matter in the end because it’s unquestionably the best X-Men film.
+Much was made of Logan‘s R-rating upon its release, but the amount of violence in the film or whether or not Professor X is allowed to drop f-bombs is much less relevant than the emotional places these former superheroes are allowed to go.
 When Logan stands crying over his mentor’s fresh grave, it’s perhaps the most powerful and honest moment in the character’s movie life.
 Logan is bittersweet, tragic, and a redemptive end to this uneven saga.